MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bots-filesv4.md

 Using Teams APIs, the bot can directly send and receive files with users in the `personal` context, also known as personal chats.
 Implement features, such as expense reporting, image recognition, file archival, and e-signatures involving the editing of file content.
 Files shared in Teams typically appear as cards and allow rich in-app viewing.

-The following sections describe how to send file content as a direct user interaction, like sending a message.
+The next sections describe how to send file content as a direct user interaction, like sending a message.
 This API is provided as part of the Teams bot platform.

 ### Configure the bot to support files